-Any resident who wishes to converse or meet with the Director, Assistant Direct, or Program Manager will be given the opportunity to do so.
+Any resident who wishes to converse or meet with the director or program manager will be given the opportunity to do so.
 Residents will never be denied this opportunity.
 Residents requesting to speak to administration may use the Administrative Communication Form (meeting requests).
 These forms are to be available to the residents without restriction.
 Residents will place the completed form in the appropriate, locked box within the dormitory.
 Staff is prohibited from seeking information regarding the contents of the communication.
 Residents may also request immediate communication with administration.
 In this instance, a phone call will be placed to administration.